 Do I need a referral for physical therapy?

-Whether or not you need a referral will depend on your insurance.
-Call Harbor Physical Therapy and give your insurance information so we can determine whether you need a referral.
+- Whether or not you need a referral will depend on your insurance.
+Call Harbor Physical Therapy and provide your insurance information so we can determine whether you need a referral.
 Macht Medical Group has a doctor on site, if referral is needed.